Creating Your First Projection

 Additional Expenses

-You can use the Additional Expenses table to enter one-time or recurring expenses that you would like to separate out from the Base Expenses.
-These items would typically include vehicles, travel, renovations, gifts to kids, etc.
+You can use the Additional Expenses table to enter one-time or recurring expenses, separate from the Base Expenses.
+These items typically include vehicles, travel, renovations, gifts to kids, etc.

 Select Add Expense and then fill out the row for each expense.
 You can find further details on the data entry for Additional Expenses here.

-On the Income page, you can enter your client's annual employment income, add other income streams, eligible and non-eligible dividends, and defined benefit pension plans.
+On the Incomes page, you can enter your client's annual employment income and add other income streams such as eligible and non-eligible dividends and defined benefit pension plans.

-Employment income will automatically show a To Age based on the last full year of income prior to the Retirement Age.
+Employment income will automatically show a To Age based on the last full year of income before the Retirement Age.

 You can fine-tune the dates by selecting the settings icon in the From Age and To Age cells.